MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/deploy-install-acs.md

 #### Example 2: Get continuous samples of ACS collector performance counters

-Get continuous samples of ACS Collector performance counter values using the below example.
+Get continuous samples of ACS collector performance counter values using the below example.

 To stop the command, press \<CTRL+C>\.

 To specify a longer interval (in seconds) between samples, use the **SampleInterval** parameter.